gretkierewicz/dissertation/README.md

 - Classes / Serializer - validation of the unique_together option with new type of HiddenField
 - FIX / validation of positive values
 - Pensum - creating basic model, view and serializer
+- Pensum - adding limit field + some corrections

 ### To be done:

-- Update of Orders - no more separated view, will exist only as the sub-serializer of Modules
 - Implement additional models
 - Implement filters, sorting or search
 - Add messages/errors